Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 What if you received detailed in-line coaching on how to improve your drafts?

-What if you had the opportunity to raise any doubts you faced while attempting the problem, or ask further questions on the feedback that you received?
+What if you had the opportunity to raise any doubts you faced while attempting the problem or ask further questions on the feedback that you received?

-Will it enhance your practical learning, and improve your drafting skills?
+Will it enhance your practical learning and improve your drafting skills?

 Will it prepare you better for an internship, or an interview, or a job?

-Identification of mistakes and how to improve in future enables you to make rapid progress, march ahead of others, even if they have been reading and studying for months, or years.
+Identification of mistakes and how to improve in future enables you to make rapid progress, march ahead of others, even if they have been reading and studying for months or years.

 Both have different kinds of career opportunities.

-For example, if you want to work as an independent practitioner or start an intellectual property law firm, having generalized understanding of trademark prosecution and litigation, trademark licensing, media and entertainment contracts and broad understanding of patent prosecution and licensing will be extremely useful to advise your own clients, or to hire partners and juniors for different types of work.
+For example, if you want to work as an independent practitioner or start an intellectual property law firm, having a generalized understanding of trademark prosecution and litigation, trademark licensing, media and entertainment contracts and a broad understanding of patent prosecution and licensing will be extremely useful to advise your own clients, or to hire partners and juniors for different types of work.

 If you specialize in one area, such as media and entertainment laws, you can work in the media and entertainment practice of a law firm such as Naik & Naik, or an in-house counsel at a production house (e.g. Excel Entertainment), or as an in-house counsel in a technology company which has an OTT app.